Interpreting Knowledge Graph Relation Representation from Word Embeddings: From analogies to knowledge graph relations

-For each relation type, minimising the Euclidean distance comparison term equates to maximising the dot product comparison term with $l_2$ regularisation of entity-specific terms.

-Contrasting this insight with the loss functions of knowledge graph models (Table \ref{table:models}), we make the following predictions: (\textbf{P1}) the ability to learn the representation of a particular relation is expected to reflect the complexity of its type (R$>$S$>$C), and whether all relation conditions (e.g. additive or multiplicative interactions) can be met under a given model; (\textbf{P2}) relation matrices for relatedness (type R) relations are highly symmetric; (\textbf{P3}) offset vectors for relatedness relations have low norm; and (\textbf{P4}) as a proxy to the rank of $\sV_{\sS}$, the eigenvalues of a relation matrix reflect a relation's strength of relatedness.
-Specifically, P1 expresses that additive-only models (e.g. TransE) are not suited to identifying the relatedness aspect of relations (except in limiting cases of similarity, requiring a zero vector); and multiplicative-only models (e.g. DistMult) should perform well on type R but are not suited to identifying entity-specific features of type S/C, for which an asymmetric relation matrix may help compensate.
-Further, the loss function of MuRE closely resembles that identified for type C relations (which generalise all considered relations) and is expected to perform best overall.
+Contrasting these theoretically derived loss functions with those of knowledge graph models (Table \ref{table:models}), we make the following predictions: \begin{itemize}[leftmargin=0.75cm] \itemsep-2pt \item[\textbf{P1:}] The ability to learn the representation of a relation is expected to reflect: \begin{enumerate}[label=(\alph*), leftmargin=0.6cm] \itemsep-1pt \item the complexity of its type (R$<$S$<$C) independently of model choice; and \item whether relation conditions (e.g.~additive/multiplicative interactions) are met by the model. \end{enumerate} \item[\textbf{P2:}] Knowledge graph relation representations reflect the following type-specific properties: \begin{enumerate}[label=(\alph*), leftmargin=0.6cm] \itemsep-1pt \item relation matrices for relatedness (type R) relations are highly symmetric; \item offset vectors for relatedness relations have low norm; and \item as a proxy to the rank of $\sV_{\mathcal{S}}$, the eigenvalues of a relation matrix reflect relatedness strength. \end{enumerate} \end{itemize} To elaborate, our core prediction P1(b) anticipates that: (i) additive-only models (e.g.~TransE) are not suited to identifying the relatedness aspect of relations, except in limiting cases of similarity, requiring a zero vector); (ii) multiplicative-only models (e.g.~DistMult) should perform well on type R relations, but are not suited to identifying entity-specific features of type S/C (an asymmetric relation matrix in TuckER may help compensate); and (iii) the loss function of MuRE closely resembles that derived for type C relations, which generalise all others, and is thus expected to perform best overall.